Zackptg5/GNU-Utils-For-Android-Build-Script/README.md

 | **sed**       | Yes     | Yes     | Yes    |
 | **tar**       | Yes     | Yes     | Yes    |

-* NDK won't compile bash as static for arm64 architecture for reasons still unknown<br/>
 * Pwcat and Grcat (part of gawk) seg fault when ndk is used, compile without it to use them<br/>
 * Haven't tested nano outside of NDK much at this point